mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 import requests

 # Define variables
+endpoint = "https://xxx.execute-api.us..." # replace with your URL
-endpoint = "<your API endpoint>" nums = [1.5, 2, 3.5]
+nums = [1.5, 2, 3.5]

-# Format numbers from list to string
+# Cast list of numbers to string
 nums_str = ','.join([str(x) for x in nums])

 # Set the URL